SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

 ## Configuration

-The following table lists the configurable parameters of the PubSub+ chart and their default values.
-For a detailed discussion refer to the [Deployment Considerations](//github.com/SolaceProducts/pubsubplus-kubernetes-helm-quickstart/blob/master/docs/PubSubPlusK8SDeployment.md##pubsub-helm-chart-deployment-considerations) in the PubSub+ Kubernetes documentation.
+The following table lists the configurable parameters of the Solace chart and their default values.
+For a detailed discussion refer to the [Deployment Considerations](//github.com/SolaceProducts/pubsubplus-kubernetes-helm-quickstart/blob/master/docs/PubSubPlusK8SDeployment.md##solace-software-event-broker-deployment-considerations) in the Solace Kubernetes documentation.

 There are several ways to customize the deployment: